WojciechMatuszewski/programming-notes/ultimate-go.md

 - there is an `delete` operator for maps to delete given key.

 **Not everything can be a key to a map**.
 This is expected, you would not want to use `slices` as keys of your map, that would not make sense.

+## Composition

+### Grouping Types

+- There is **no sub-classing** in Go!

+* Avoid something called **type pollution**.
+This is where you define a type only to be extended somewhere else (probably embedded).
+A little of copy-pasting will not kill you.
+With **embedding you CAN create a coupling problem**.
+Of course that is not the case with every situation where you need / want to use embedding.

+- Stop thinking about what things are and **start thinking about that things DO**.
+Always **favour behaviors (interfaces) not structs (what things are)**